-Puppy socialization is arguably the most important thing you can do as a new puppy owner.
+Puppy socialization and learning how to socialize your new dog is arguably the most important thing you can do as a new puppy owner.
 Sure, training your pup to sit and stay is useful – but a well-socialized dog is going to be much easier to live with.

 You can teach an old dog new tricks pretty easily.
 But it’s extremely difficult to re-socialize an adult dog.